-Kelly Jensen is a business leader and management consultant with over 25 years experience introducing new technologies and management practices in the United States and Latin America.
-Specializing in healthcare, Mr. Jensen has worked with over 300 hospitals and health care systems to improve their effectiveness.
-In addition to supporting FACES, Mr. Jensen provides leadership for volunteer programs in faith-based organizations and alumni associations of Harvard University.
+Kelly Jensen is a business leader and management consultant with over 30 years’ experience introducing new technologies and management practices in the United States and Latin America.
+Specializing in healthcare, Mr. Jensen has worked with over 300 hospitals and health systems to improve their performance.
+In his role as Managing Director for FACES, he builds relationships in Peru with essential partners for the cleft campaigns including the medical community and the Lions Clubs.
+In addition to supporting FACES, Mr. Jensen provides leadership in faith-based organizations and alumni associations of Harvard University.
 He is fluent in English and Spanish, and conversant in German and Tzotzil Maya.
-Kelly has traveled to Peru with FACES over a dozen times.

 Delia Delgado Maldonado is an accomplished English teacher in Chiclayo, Peru and studied languages in university.
 She enjoys meeting new people and visiting new places and, when not working, her favorite free-time activity is walking.
 Delia loves her work with FACES because she is in direct contact with people, which she says is always a learning experience.
 She finds great satisfaction in seeing people’s health and lives improve.